-The entitlement to attend Shareholders' Meetings and the procedures for exercising voting rights are regulated by applicable law.
+The right to attend Shareholders' Meetings and the procedures for exercising voting rights are regulated by applicable legislative and regulatory provisions.

-More specifically, Article 83-sexies of the Italian Consolidated Financial Act (TUF) states that eligibility to participate in Shareholders' Meeting and exercise voting rights must be certified by a qualified intermediary, who notifies the Company of such eligibility on behalf of the eligible shareholder.
-The "record date" is used as a basis for the intermediary's notification i.e. the accounting records at the end of the accounting day on the seventh trading day prior to the scheduled date of the Shareholders' Meeting.
-Credit or debit entries made on the intermediary's accounts after this seven day deadline are not relevant for purposes of eligibility to vote in the Shareholders' Meeting.
-The Company must receive the intermediary's notifications by the applicable regulatory deadlines, without prejudice to the shareholder's entitlement to attend and vote in cases where the Company receives the notifications after the above-mentioned deadline but before the start of the Shareholders' Meeting thus convened.
+More specifically, Article 83-sexies of the Consolidated Law on Finance (TUF) states that eligibility to participate in Shareholders' Meeting and to exercise voting rights must be certified by a qualified intermediary, who notifies the Company of such eligibility on behalf of the eligible shareholder.
+The "record date" is used as a basis for the intermediary's notification, i.e. the accounting records at the end of the accounting day on the seventh trading day prior to the scheduled date of the Shareholders' Meeting.
+Credit or debit entries made on the intermediary's accounts after this seven-day deadline are not relevant for purposes of eligibility to vote in the Shareholders' Meeting.